Quantum Gravitational Sensor for Space Debris: GGN in matter-wave interferometers

+which has units of [$\rm Hz^4/Hz$]~\footnote{$S_{gg}(\omega)\sim\omega_{gg}^4/\omega$, where $\omega_{gg}$ describes the spacetime curvature noise and $\omega$ is the Fourier transformation frequency, so we write the unit as [$\rm Hz^4/Hz$] rather than [$\rm Hz^3$].}.
 There are many sources of GGN as noted in\cite{PhysRevD.58.122002, PhysRevD.60.082001, Beccaria:1998ap, Harms2019}, but in this paper we will focus on one particular source of GGN due to the smooth motion of external objects.
 In the next section we first adapt the two-dimensional classical analysis from ~\cite{PhysRevD.30.732} to matter-wave interferometry in three-spatial dimensions.